awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 AWS provides AMIs for Windows Server 2016 and later\.
 These AMIs include the following high\-level changes from earlier Windows AMIs:
 + To accommodate the change from \.NET Framework to \.NET Core, the EC2Config service has been deprecated on Windows Server 2016 AMIs and replaced by EC2Launch\.
 EC2Launch is a bundle of Windows PowerShell scripts that perform many of the tasks performed by the EC2Config service\.
 For more information, see [Configuring a Windows Instance Using EC2Launch](ec2launch.md)\.
 + On earlier versions of Windows Server AMIs, you can use the EC2Config service to join an EC2 instance to a domain and configure integration with Amazon CloudWatch\.
-On Windows Server 2016 and later AMIs, the AWS Systems Manager SSM Agent performs these tasks\.
-This means that you must use either Systems Manager Run Command or State Manager to join an EC2 instance to a domain or configure integration with Amazon CloudWatch on Windows Server 2016 and later instances\.
-For more information about configuring instances to send log data to CloudWatch, see [Sending Logs, Events, and Performance Counters to Amazon CloudWatch](send_logs_to_cwl.md)\.
+On Windows Server 2016 and later AMIs, you can use the CloudWatch agent to configure integration with Amazon CloudWatch\.
+For more information about configuring instances to send log data to CloudWatch, see [Collect Metrics and Logs from Amazon EC2 Instances and On\-Premises Servers with the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html)\.
 For information about joining an EC2 instance to a domain, see [ Join an Instance to a Domain Using the AWS\-JoinDirectoryServiceDomain JSON Document](https://docs.aws.amazon.com/systems-manager/latest/userguide/walkthrough-powershell.html#walkthrough-powershell-domain-join) in the *AWS Systems Manager User Guide*\.

 **Other Differences**

 Note these additional important differences for instances created from Windows Server 2016 and later AMIs\.
 + By default, EC2Launch does not initialize secondary EBS volumes\.
 You can configure EC2Launch to initialize disks automatically by either scheduling the script to run or by calling EC2Launch in user data\.
 For the procedure to initialize disks using EC2Launch, see "Initialize Drives and Drive Letter Mappings" in [Configuring EC2Launch](ec2launch.md#ec2launch-config)\.
 + If you previously enabled CloudWatch integration on your instances by using a local configuration file \(AWS\.EC2\.Windows\.CloudWatch\.json\), you can configure the file to work with the SSM Agent on instances created from Windows Server 2016 and later AMIs\.
-For more information, see [Use SSM Agent to Configure CloudWatch](send_logs_to_cwl_instances.md#configure-ssm-agent)\.

 For more information, see [Windows Server 2019](https://www.microsoft.com/en-us/cloud-platform/windows-server) on Microsoft\.com\.